Second Oxygen Express for Delhi to carry oxygen from West Bengal's Durgapur: Rlys | Business

 The first such train arrived in Delhi from Chhattisgarh carrying 70 tonnes of liquid medical oxygen.

+This will be the first Oxygen Express which will carry the oxygen in containers provided by Singapore which were received at the container corporation terminal near Durgapur.

+The containers were directly loaded on flat wagons of the Oxygen Express and departed at around 12:45 pm for Delhi, officials said, adding that it will take the train around 18 hours to reach the national capital.

-The second train will carry 120 tonnes of oxygen for the oxygen-starved national capital.
+The second train will carry 120 tonnes of medical oxygen for the oxygen starved national capital.

+Meanwhile, the railway ministry also said that Haryana will receive its first and second Oxygen Express soon.

+Two trains, one from Rourkela to Haryana carrying 47.11 tonnes LMO in three tankers, and another one from Angul to Haryana carrying approximately 32 tonnes in two tankers, are on their way to their destination.
+The trains are scheduled to reach by Saturday afternoon, it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)